nipy/nibabel/doc/source/dicom/dicom_intro.rst

 * Measurements

-DICOM refers to its model of the entities and their relationships in the real world as the DICOM Application Model.
-PS 3.3:
+DICOM refers to its model of the entities and their relationships in the real world as the DICOM Application Model.  `PS 3.3`_:

-.. admonition:: 3.8.5 DICOM application model:
+.. admonition:: 3.8 DICOM INFORMATION OBJECT

-    an Entity-Relationship diagram used to model
+    :class: admonition-quote

-    the relationships between Real-World Objects which are within the area of interest of the DICOM Standard.
+    3.8.5 DICOM application model: an Entity-Relationship diagram used to model the relationships between Real-World Objects which are within the area of interest of the DICOM Standard.